chsasank/chsasank.github.io/_posts/2020-09-13-nvidia-arm-aquisition-ai-explained.md

 Overall, ARM computers are going to be the future.
 If there's such a positive outlook for ARM, why is it up for sale.
 Curse the market and pandemic!
 ARM is wholly owned by a Japanese holding company called SoftBank.
 In 2019, Softbank [lost hell lot of money](https://www.cnbc.com/2020/05/18/softbank-ceo-calls-wework-investment-foolish-valuation-falls-to-2point9-billion.html) on IPO of another of its holding called WeWork.
 2020 didn't help either with a pandemic.
 So, SoftBank is selling off ARM to cover its losses.
 What an unfortunate situation!

-## Why Nvidia's ARM Acquisition Will Be A Disaster
+## Why ARM's Cofounders are Against the Acquisition

 Summarizing the above discussion, a few things are quite clear: